barrie-cork/thesis-grey-may/project_docs/project_status.md

 ## Current Status

-As of the latest update, the Thesis Grey project has been successfully implemented with Wasp v0.16.0 and follows the principles of Vertical Slice Architecture (VSA). **Task 2 (Implement Authentication System) is now complete.** This includes user signup (with Researcher/Admin role selection), email verification, login/logout, password reset, and protected routes based on the `authRequired` flag.
+As of the latest update, the Thesis Grey project has been successfully implemented with Wasp v0.16.0 and follows the principles of Vertical Slice Architecture (VSA).
+Task 2 (Implement Authentication System) is now complete using the standard **usernameAndPassword** method.
+This includes user signup (defaulting to Researcher role), login/logout, and protected routes.
+Email-specific flows like verification and password reset have been removed for Phase 1 simplicity.

 ## Core Architecture